-2. Which Newton’s axiom applies for a system consisting of a lady holding her baby?
-Axiom III: the baby applies his vertical downward weight; his mom holds him by applying a vertical upward reaction with same magnitude.
+2. Which Newton’s axiom applies to a system consisting of a person holding a baby?
+Axiom III: the baby applies its vertical downward weight while the person holding the baby is applying a vertical upward reaction with the same magnitude.

-3. Answer by True or False and justify.
+3. Answer true or false and justify.

-The resultant of two concurrent perpendicular forces of 40 N and 30 N magnitudes respectively, forms an angle of 42.5° with the biggest force.
+The resultant of two concurrent perpendicular forces of 40 N and 30 N magnitudes forms an angle of 42.5° with the larger force.
 False because θ=tan-13040=36.87°

 Dynamics: Kinematics and Kinetics